 How Do You Cook An Artichoke?

 We tested a lot of methods for cooking artichokes!
 We tried roasting in the oven, boiling, steaming in the Instant Pot and braising them.
 For us we really wanted to keep all that delicious moisture and flavor in the artichokes!
 In the end, our favorite method was braising them.
+Check out our recipe for Braised Artichokes with Garlicky Pecan Bread Crumbs for more details.
 But using other methods of cooking has it’s place as well!

 - Pre-heat the oven to 425º F and prepare and clean the artichokes for cooking (instructions above).